Do You Require

 Call today on 0800 644 7766

-A hinged rail helps to prevent the stairlift track from becoming a tripping hazard.
-When raised, the rail will no longer cross an open passage or doorway, leaving the area obstacle free.
+Hinged rails help to prevent the stairlift track from becoming a tripping hazard.
+When raised, the rail no longer crosses open passages or doorways, leaving the area obstacle-free.

-A manual hinge rail is lifted or lowered by hand.
-Designed to make this as easy as possible for users, you will still need to bend down to take the track in and out.
+Manual hinge rails are lifted or lowered by hand.
+Designed to make this as easy as possible for users, you still need to bend down to take the track in and out.

-A powered hinge rails unfolds and stores itself away automatically.
+Powered hinge rails unfold and store themselves away automatically.
 All you need to do is pull the toggle and your track will do the rest.

 There are two different finishes of stairlift track, as illustrated below.
-It’s helpful to compare our images to your staircase at home, to see if you’re likely to need a hinged rail or not (Please note all images are for a right handed installation)
+Compare our images to your staircase at home.
+This way you can see if you’re likely to need a hinged rail or not.

 HINGED RAIL STAIRLIFT OPTIONS